 International Audio conference

 For companies and organizations with a global reach, this simply isn’t acceptable.
-The demands of an interconnected world require multinational organizations to foster and encourage collaboration and communication among their various units, no matter where they may be.
 Utilizing the opportunities offered by international audio conference calling isn’t a luxury; it’s a necessity.

 Following a few best practices for the international audio conference system will help your organization get the most from this.

 Crossing the International Date Line can cause confusion.
 Determine the correct date your conference will be held, based on the location of your international participants.

 If you want a conference call that’s productive and which participants will view as an opportunity rather than a burden, you need to set it up for a time that’s convenient for all parties.
 This can be difficult, but it’s worth the effort to have engaged participants on the call.

 Understand Your Participants’ Culture: